pyOpenSci/pyopensci.github.io/CONTRIBUTING.md

 ### Peer Review Guide

 The Peer Review Guide is a guide for authors who are interested in submitting a package to pyOpenSci for peer review.
-The guide is built using Jupyter Book, a static site generator for Jupyter Notebooks.
+The guide is built using the pyDataSphinx theme for sphinx, which is a a static site generator.
 If you are interested in contributing to the Peer Review Guide, please see the [`README.md`](https://github.com/pyOpenSci/software-peer-review/blob/main/README.md) in the `pyOpenSci/software-peer-review` repo.